anubhabMajumdar/design-cfps/cilium/CFP-32810-hybrid-routing-mode.md

 * Retain the behavior of current routing modes as-is
 * Allow users to set a new routing mode called `hybrid`
-* Allow users to pass in network topologies expressed through CIDR ranges during start-up
+* Allow users to pass in network topologies expressed as CIDR ranges through configmap
 * Support for both IPV4 and IPV6

-## Non-Goals

-* Allow dynamic update to CIDR ranges (update without restart)
+* Allow dynamic configuration of CIDRs (add/remove) without agent restart (update w/o agent restart)

 ## Proposal